Halliburton-Landmark/gdp/doc/tutorial/gdp-tutorial-part2.md

 git clone repoman@repo.eecs.berkeley.edu:projects/swarmlab/gdp.git
 ```

-GDP-router is maintained in a separate repository.
-However, you should not need
+GDP-router is maintained in a separate repository (gdp_router_click.git).
-access to that for just playing around with GDP.
+However, you should not need access to that for just playing around with GDP.

+The repository gdp-if.git contains various interfaces to the GDP.
+It is
+not really part of the GDP itself, but it may prove instructive.

 ## Compilation